Azure-Samples/cosmosdb-materialized-views/README.md

 ## Processed data

-The resulting processed data for each device will look like the following document;
+The resulting processed data for each device will look like the following document:

     {
         "id": "030",